Seward is a small town 120 miles south of Anchorage on the Kenai Peninsula.

 Given that you will need to be on your feet a lot we strongly recommend bringing extra socks shoes that are very comfortable to wear for long periods; given the amount of rain here we also recommend that your shoes always be water resistant.

-The other options to get back and forth to Anchorage are to arrange for a car rental or RV rental or to use the Park Connection which goes to and from Anchorage twice a day.
-There is an airport in Seward however it is undeveloped with no regular service.
+Other options to get back and forth to Anchorage are to arrange for a car rental or RV rental or to use the Park Connection which goes to and from Anchorage twice a day.
+There is an airport in Seward however it is undeveloped to commercial air service.

 Seward, AK 99664

-There are a few other services in town to be aware of.
-First off there is the Safeway grocery store.
-This is the only real grocery store in town so if you need food you will most likely be getting it there.
-Also available are other household items like kitchen utensils, personal care items, cleaning supplies, and a number of other useful items.
+Household items like kitchen utensils, personal care items, cleaning supplies, and a number of other useful items can be found at both the grocery or one of the three well outfitted hardware stores.
 There is also a pharmacy in Safeway where you can get both over-the-counter and prescription medicines.
-Another useful shop is the True Value hardware store (also known as the Fish House) which is a general store and has all kinds of items including hardware, tools, home furnishings, furniture, clothing, office supplies, sporting goods, and a number of other things.
-The selection is limited compared to most of the United States, but you can still find many useful things here.
-Expect to pay a lot, though.
+The True Value hardware store (also known as the Fish House) is a general outfitter and has all kinds of items including hardware, tools, home furnishings, furniture, clothing, office supplies, sporting goods, and a number of other things.

 If you have any other questions about Seward please do not hesitate to email us at [email protected] We love hearing from you and we will email you back!